gcoelho/tdc2017-wiremock/samples/service-virtualization/README.md

 * Add the VM IP address as a DNS server in your machine (or on the machine that needs to access this environment);
 * If you need to simulate a new service, copy the WireMock folders `mappings` and `__files` to the VM and place them inside a common directory;
 * Start a new WireMock container using the just created directory as the WireMock root dir (`--root-dir`);
-> Pay attention to use a different HTTP/HTTPS port(s).
+> Pay attention to use different HTTP/HTTPS port(s).

 Access your service using the hostname **service-WXYZ.mydomain.ovgd**.